jc578271/vfio_fedora/README.md

 - Fedora Linux
 - A CPU that supports virtualization (Intel VT-x/AMD-V)
 - A motherboard that supports IOMMU
-- At least two GPUs (one for host, one for passthrough)

 ## Scripts Overview